 - Most importantly, it prevented 6,300 influenza-associated deaths.

 If you suffer from immune system deficiencies or other medical conditions, such as heart disease or hepatitis B, be sure to get medical advice from your primary care physician before getting the flu shot.3CDC.gov, “Reasons to Vaccinate“, Accessed November 18, 2021

-Special Note for 2021: With the coronavirus pandemic, it’s even more crucial for seniors to get the flu vaccine.
+Special Note: With the coronavirus pandemic, it’s even more crucial for seniors to get the flu vaccine.
 Many people have suffered from influenza and coronavirus simultaneously, and the outcome is often bleak.

 The Cost of the Flu Shot

-The out-of-pocket without insurance cost of the influenza immunization ranges from $20 to $70.
+The out-of-pocket without insurance cost of the influenza immunization ranges from $20 to $75.
 Many pharmacies, such as Walgreens, advertise free flu shots, but that is with health insurance.4Goodrx.com, “How Much Does a Flu Shot Cost Without Insurance?“, Accessed November 18, 2021

 It is better to pay for the flu shot than not get it if someone is a senior without health insurance that covers it.
 However, most insurance companies cover the flu vaccination without any A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service..